ICRAR/ngas/doc/commands/containers.rst

 See :ref:`commands.carchive` for a description of the format used by the response body to transmit the contents of the container.
+Alternatively,
+if a ``format`` parameter with the value ``application/x-tar`` is given, the contents of the container will be retrieved as an uncompressed tarfile instead.

 CLIST
 -----